vespa-engine/sample-apps/msmarco-ranking/colbert-performance-scaling.md

 For a deployed system we would need about 7x more resources with the exhaustive version to match the latency/cost of using the WAND retriever.

-# End to end benchmark
+# End to end benchmark with ColBERT

 The following experiments are end to end with WAND K = 1000 for 6980 queries from the *dev* query set and re-ranking 1K using the ColBERT MaxSim tensor.
 End to end also includes query encoding via BERT.

 Latency and throughput is measured end to end including https.
-In this benchmark we use a quantized (int8) version of the query encoder, this reduces the MRR@10 from 0.354 to 0.342 but is significantly faster to encode the query.
+In this benchmark we use a quantized (int8) version of the query encoder, this reduces the MRR@10 from 0.354 to 0.342 but it is significantly faster to encode the query.

 | MRR@10  |  Average Latency | 90P Latency| 99P Latency | QPS     | Clients | Re-rank depth| Quantized BERT|